M-Schrapel/NordVPN_Connector/readme.md

         vpn_csv="vpn_states2.csv")  # change target .csv log file v.make_vpnlist=True                 # create log file (default=True)
 ```
-The .csv log file contains the list of connected VPN servers, their current state and timestamps of connection trials.
+The .csv log file contains the list of connected VPN servers, their current status and timestamps of connection attempts as well as previous connection states.

 ### Verbose output
-By default VPN prints all information including connection states on your terminal.
+By default, VPN outputs all information including the connection status on your terminal.
-In case you want to suppress information on terminal set the parameter *verbose = False*:
+If you want to suppress the information on the terminal, set the *verbose = False* parameter.
 ```python
 v = VPN(verbose=True)   # by default all information is printed on your terminal
 v.verbose=False         # suppress most print output
 ```

 ### Get your public IP
-To get your current public IP use *getIP()*:
+To get your current public IP, use *getIP()*.
 ```python
 print(VPN().getIP())    # prints your public IP as string
 ```

 ## Startup script
-To automatically connect to a VPN server when on start of your PC, you can use the included scripts.
+To automatically connect to a VPN server when you start your PC, you can use the additional scripts provided.
 ### Setup Script
-First, check if you have *argparse* for python installed.
-Run the script [connectVPN.py]():
+First, check if you have *argparse* for Python installed.
+Run the [connectVPN.py](https://github.com/M-Schrapel/NordVPN_Connector/blob/main/connectVPN.py) script.
 ```
 $ python /path_to_this_repository/connectVPN.py
 ```